University of Exeter Guide: Rankings, Courses, Fees And More

 Undergraduate tuition fees

 Tuition fees will differ depending on the subject.
-The tuition fees for international students for the academic year of 2022/2023 are as follows.
+The tuition fees for international students for 2023 entry are as follows.

 - BMBS Medicine: £41,500